sebnitu/vrembem/packages/drawer/README.md

 # Drawer

-A responsive container custom element that switches between a static layout and a modal dialog based on a provided breakpoint.
+A content container that switches contexts based on a provided breakpoint.

 [Documentation](https://vrembem.com/packages/drawer)